daninmotion/obvi/README.md

 A progressive web app with React.

-##Goals
+## Goals

--Learn about progressive web apps
+- Learn about progressive web apps
--Learn more about webpack
+- Learn more about webpack
--Learn more about package.json
+- Learn more about package.json